-With its rough winds, cold temperatures, and low humidity, the winter season can leave your skin battered and damaged, particularly on your face and hands as these parts are the most exposed.
-As a result, it recommended that you switch up your normal skin care routine, especially when it comes to moisturizing your skin.
+With its rough winds, cold temperatures, and low humidity, the late autumn and winter season can leave your skin battered and damaged, particularly on your face and hands as these parts are the most exposed.
+As a result, it’s recommended that you switch up your normal skin care routine, especially when it comes to moisturising.

-While you may think a thick cream equals great hydration, not all oils found in these moisturizers and creams are appropriate for every face, therefore it’s essential that you choose your moisture with care – especially noting the types of oils it contains.
-For instance, non-clogging oils such as avocado oil, mineral oil, primrose oil, or almond oil are much better than Shea oil, which can clog facial pores.
+While you may think a thick cream equals great hydration, not all oils found in these moisturisers and creams are appropriate for every face.
+Therefore, it’s essential that you choose your moisture with care – especially noting the types of oils it contains.
+For instance, non-clogging oils such as avocado, mineral, primrose or almond oil are much better than shea, which can clog facial pores.
 In addition to these oils, look for lotions containing humectants, a class of substances that includes glycerine, sorbitol, and alpha-hydroxy acids and is made to retain moisture, and SPF 15 or more as the sun can still be strong.